k26rahul/mad2-project-rahul/PROJECT_REPORT_QUIZ_MASTER_V2.md

 # Quiz Master V2

-Quiz Master V2 is a multi-user exam preparation platform where users can practice quizzes for different subjects and chapters.
+A multi-user exam preparation platform where users can practice quizzes for different subjects and chapters.

 The platform has two roles: **Admin** (Quiz Master) and **Users**.

 The admin manages subjects, chapters, and quizzes, while users can register, take quizzes, and track their scores.

 ## Features 🚀